x34-dzt/dotfiles/readme.md

 # NEW DOTFILES COMING SOON :3
-I haven't got time to update the dotfiles to lastest as I am busy with my work.
+Hewoo admin here 5th oct 2025, I haven't got time to update the dotfiles to latest as I am busy with my work.
 I am a founding engineer at a startup and I am mostly focused on my work.
 However my new rice is very productive and I haven't changed it from the last 2 months, and I wish to share this productive rice soon, till then enjoy the kita rice, I will udpate my dotfiles with my latest rice before 2026 starts!!
 New rice will have, Change wallpaper easily, themes, one waybar but with 3 types of styles, better rofi, and much more...
 I don't wanna spoil everything xD

+---

 I am still learning ricing and nixos,
 NixOs was my first ever linux distro, I've been using from like a month now, I love it so much